Marketing within SMBs is a tricky subject.

 Expecting a prospect to watch a 2 minute corporate video all the way to the end?
 You might as well expect a 7 year old to sit through the Godfather trilogy in one viewing without him begging for it to stop.
 Whatever you do, try and keep your videos under two minutes.
 The drop in viewership past that point is significant.
-Knowing that the longer a video is, the more it will generally cost, will see you aiming for this anyhow.
+Knowing that the longer a video is the more it will generally cost, will see you aiming for this anyhow.

 If it works for the MCU- it should work for you.

-You know how almost all the Marvel movies follow a (very) similar pattern and still almost always seem to rack in at least $1B?
+You know how almost all the Marvel movies follow a (very) similar pattern and still almost always seem to generate at least $1B?
 That’s not a coincidence.
 Building segment blocks or themes out of successful content properties is standard practice within the video production world.
-If you come up with a cool video concept, make sure to stylize it in a way that would allow for it to be serialized.
+If you come up with a cool video concept, make sure to stylize it in a way that will allow for it to be serialized.
 Consider shooting a few in bulk and keep them in the can.
 That way, you can disperse them at opportune junctures (like before holidays or at the end of a season).

 Lean heavily on social media and email newsletters for distribution

 Instagram has established itself firmly as the top dog among social media platforms.

 People actively seek out video content on that platform.
 View Instagram as your own distributing network.
 If you are active on Facebook, make sure to push your videos on there as well.
 100 million hours of video are watched on that platform every day.

 When sending out a newsletter, it would be very advantageous to include your video within it.
 As mentioned above, CTR rates when an email features video content are much higher.
 A video host, such as Cincopa, will allow you to analyze and track exactly who and how your video content was engaged with (more on that later).